jacobkap/crimebythenumbers/docs/working-with-ucr-data.md

 The UCR has what is called the Hierarchy Rule where only the most serious crime in an incident is reported (except for motor vehicle theft which is always included).
 For example if there is an incident where the victim is robbed and then murdered, only the murder is counted as it is considered more serious than the robbery.

 How much does this affect our data in practice?
 Actually very little.
 Though the Hierarchy Rule does mean this data is an under-count, data from other sources indicate that it isn't much of an under count.
-The FBI's other data set, the National Inicident-Based Reporting System (NIBRS) contains every crime that occurs in an incident (i.e. it doesn't use the Hierarchy Rule).
+The FBI's other data set, the National Incident-Based Reporting System (NIBRS) contains every crime that occurs in an incident (i.e. it doesn't use the Hierarchy Rule).
 Using this we can measure how many crimes the Hierarchy Rule excludes (Most major cities do not report to NIBRS so what we find in NIBRS may not apply to them).
 In over 90% of incidents, only one crime is committed.
 Additionally, when people talk about "crime" they usually mean murder which, while incomplete to discuss crime, means the UCR data here is accurate on that measure.

-## Which crimes are included
+## Which crimes are included?

 If you look back at the output when we ran `names(offenses_known_yearly_1960_2017)` you'll see that it produced five broad categories of columns.
 The first was information about the agency including population and geographic info, then came four columns with the same values except starting with "actual", "tot_clr", "clr_18", and "unfound".
 Following these starting values were 30 crime categories.
 We'll discuss what each of those starting values mean in a bit, let's first talk about which crimes are included and what that means for research.